Reaction Torque Transducers

 Reaction Torque Transducer Principles

-Accurate and repeatable torque measurement is achieved through precise manufacture and installation of the strain gages — plus temperature compensation and sophisticated signal conditioning.
+Accurate and repeatable torque measurement from the reaction torque transducer is achieved through precise manufacture and installation of the strain gages — plus temperature compensation and sophisticated signal conditioning.
 Details vary by transducer size and type, but strain gages are typically arranged at 45 degrees to the rotation axis.
 In this configuration, the shear stress produced by twisting creates tensile and compressive stresses of equal magnitude.

 When selecting a reaction torque transducer, always consider the extraneous loads to which it will be subjected.
 Typical of such loads are bending moments and axial thrust.
 Transducer specifications list the maximum such loads that can be safely applied.

 Electrical resistance varies with temperature.
-Without compensation, the result would be inaccurate readings.
+Without compensation, the result would be inaccurate readings from the reaction torquemeter.
 While strain gages are temperature-compensated, reaction torque sensors incorporate our superior technology for improved accuracy.

 Common Applications for Reaction Transducers

-Torque measurement is widely used in process control and testing.
+Torque measurement via reaction torque sensor is widely used in process control and testing.
 It can yield valuable information about how a process is running and enable torque control that improves product consistency.
 In testing, torque measurement can indicate product performance, safe operating limits, maximum loads and breaking points.

 Coil winding systems like those used in steel and paper manufacture are a common torque measurement application.
 In rolling mills, it can indicate load and hence material properties.
 In chemical processing, a change in fluid viscosity can signal the onset of a chemical reaction or degree of mixing.